Real Robot Challenge: A Robotics Competition in the Cloud: Tasks and Results of RRC 2020

+For difficulty levels 1-3, we only considered position error (i.e. orientation is ignored).
 We used a weighted sum of the Euclidean distance on the x/y-plane and the absolute distance along the z-axis.
 Both components are scaled based on their expected range.
-Since the z-range is smaller, this means that the height has a higher weight.
 The sum is again rescaled so that the total error is in the interval $[0, 1]$.
+Given goal position $p_g = (x_g, y_g, z_g)$, actual position $p_a = (x_a, y_a, z_a)$, arena diameter $d$ and maximum expected height $h$, the position error $e_\mathrm{pos}$ is computed as